lemurfacedbaby/ellisiapo/README.md

 # Order of Work
+Bryan Gongora Cooper
+Root Management, LLC
+rootmanagementllc@gmail.com
+252-561-5078

 ## Description
-Build a proof of concept for a mobile AR application to place 3D product previews outdoors and capture images for surveying purposes.
+Build a proof of concept for an iOS app to capture images of 3D models placed in AR for surveying purposes.

 ## Prerequisites
 - Apple ids of users to add for beta testing